Shifts & Starts: 3 Major Times Our Little Ones Change Up Our Routines

 If your child has fears about starting school or separating from you, help them to ease into things by taking them to meet their teacher before school starts.
 Or, if you can hang out for the first half hour on the first day, so that your child feels secure to explore their new surroundings.
 This does help some children.

 If this transition is emotional for you, make sure you give yourself time to pause and sit with what you’re feeling.
 Especially if you’re a stay-at-home or work-from-home parent--your little sidekick is suddenly no longer right by your side every hour!
 It’s a big deal!
 Treat yourself to a fancy coffee or take a walk.
-And, don’t forget to take those back to school photos.
+And, don’t forget to take those back-to-school photos.
 You’ll cherish those forever.

 When you pick up your child after their first day, why not celebrate their bravery?
-Take them out for an ice cream and ask them what they liked about school, what was scary or hard, and who they played with.
+Take them out for ice cream and ask them what they liked about school, what was scary or hard, and who they played with.
 One of the best things about your child starting school is that now you can have little conversations with them about their day.
 (Oh, to be a fly on the wall of that classroom….)

 Going Back to Work After Maternity Leave: